Howtoo Logo

 Orion

-Replacing the front wiper blades restores clear vision in rain and prevents the rubber from streaking or chattering on the glass.
-On your F-150, the blades attach to the wiper arms with a quick-release style connector, so this is usually a fast, tool-light job.
+Replacing the front wiper blades restores clear visibility in rain and reduces streaking and chatter.
+On your F-150, the blades attach to the wiper arms with a common “J-hook” style connector, so this is a quick DIY job.

 ⚠️ Safety & Precautions

-• ⚠️ Turn the ignition OFF before lifting the wiper arms.
+• 🛑 Turn the ignition OFF and keep hands clear of the wiper linkage.

 You'll need the following tools for this repair: